vaughanknouse/ORM-ecommerce-backend/README.md

 1. Open the Postgres Shell by typing the command `psql -U postgres` in the terminal.
 2. Enter your user database password.
 3. Create the `ecommerce_db` database by typing the command `\i db/schema.sql;` in the terminal.
-4. Close out of the Postgres Shell by entering `Control + C`.
+4. Close out of the Postgres Shell by entering `\q` in the terminal.
 5. Seed the database by entering `npm run seed` in the terminal.
 6. Once your PostgreSQL database is active, navigate to the project directory and start the application by typing `npm start` in the terminal.
 7. For unit testing instructions, navigate to the "Tests" section of the README.